trasz/test/capv.md

 ======

 This builds upon coexecve, as described above, to provide a fast RPC-like mechanism between colocated processes.

+Processes are Unix' natural compartments, and lots of existing software makes use of that model.
+The problem is, they are heavy-weight; communication and context switching overhead make using them for fine-grained compartmentalisation impractical.
+Cocalls, being fast (order of magnitude slower than a function call, order of magnitude faster than a cheapest syscall), aim to fix that problem.

-It revolves around two functions: cocall(2) for the caller (client) side, and coaccept(2) for the callee (service) side.
+This functionality revolves around two functions: cocall(2) for the caller (client) side, and coaccept(2) for the callee (service) side.
 Underneath they are implemented using CHERI magic in the form of `ccall` CPU instruction to switch protection domains without the need to enter the kernel, but from the API user point of view they mostly look like ordinary system calls and follow typical